artifex-labs/open-djed/packages/data/README.md

 - [ ] Order UTxO spend redeemer.
 - [x] `DjedOrderTicket` token mint redeemer.
 - [x] Oracle datum (the datum stored in the UTxO that holds the `DjedOracleNFT` token).
+- [ ] Figure out what unknown fields mean in the various datum.